cjhopp/Thesis-test/figures/Rot_cum_flow_rates/caption.md

-\label{Figure3} Rotokawa templates, cumulative detections against flow rate.
+\label{Figure3} Cumulative detections for all Rotokawa templates against flow rates for all Rotokawa injection wells.